humesandrew/readmegen/README.md

-# Readme Generator
+# offlineTextEditor
   ![GitHub License](https://img.shields.io/badge/license-humesandrew-blue.svg)
   ## Description
-    This is a readme generator, it will generate a quality readme file for you.
+    This is text editor application that is able to run without an internent connection.

   ## Table of Contents (Optional)
   - [Installation](#installation)